Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Methodology

-\section{Implementation}
+\subsection{Implementation}

-Before training, a single point cloud is selected for each domain in \(\mathcal{D}_t\), representing a unique material distribution.
+Before training, a single point cloud is sampled for each domain in \(\mathcal{D}_t\), representing a unique material distribution.
 The point clouds were sampled using Halton sequences, with reference point locations fixed and shared across all domains in \(\mathcal{D}_t\).
 In contrast, during testing, each domain in \(\mathcal{D}_v\) is subdivided into multiple point clouds.
 This leads to smoother, more consistent validation errors and images.

 The Mean Absolute Percentage Error ($\mathrm{MAPE}$) of the amplitude of the predicted electric field was used as a near-field validation metric.
 When looking at pointwise differences of the near-field, we use the Absolute Error ($\mathrm{AE}$) and Mean Absolute Error ($\mathrm{MAE}$) to maintain consistency with the visualizations of the near-field errors.
 The Absolute Percentage Error ($\mathrm{APE}$) was employed when finding errors between different diffraction efficiencies of transmitted light.
 Since the period of the metasurface is smaller than the exposure wavelength, there are only one or a few propagating diffraction orders in the transmitted light.
 Subsequently, we analyze the diffraction efficiency of $0^{th}$ diffraction order by near-to-far-field transformation using the fourier transform.
-Furthermore, the sign ($\pm$) indicates standard deviation over the distribution. \\

-Unless otherwise stated, each PIPN is trained using the Adam optimizer \cite{kingma_adam_2017} for 50,000 iterations.
+Unless otherwise stated, each PIPN is trained using the Adam optimizer~\cite{kingma_adam_2017} for 50,000 iterations.
 Testing errors were computed at the end of each training.
 A batch size of 8 was used.
 A polynomial learning rate decay was employed, starting from an initial learning rate of \(10^{-3}\) and decaying to a final learning rate of \(8 \times 10^{-5}\), with a polynomial decay coefficient of 4.5.
 A \texttt{sine} activation function was used in all layers except the final one.
-The weighting factors specified in \hyperref[sec:lossFunction]{Sec.~\ref*{sec:lossFunction}} were set to 1, 1, and 10 for $\lambda_i, \lambda_b$, and $\lambda_r$ respectively, as consistent with prior studies \cite{kashefi_prediction_2023}.
-The implementation was done in Python using TensorFlow 1.x, and all training was conducted on an NVIDIA Quadro P5000 GPU with 16 GB of VRAM.
+The weighting factors specified in \hyperref[sec:lossFunction]{Sec.~\ref*{sec:lossFunction}} were set to 1, 1, and 10 for $\lambda_i, \lambda_b$, and $\lambda_r$ respectively, as consistent with prior studies~\cite{kashefi_prediction_2023}.
+The implementation was done in Python using TensorFlow 1.x, and all training and inference was conducted on an NVIDIA Quadro P5000 GPU with 16 GB of VRAM.